Last updated 11/19/15

 cars (i.e. Malibu, Grand Prix, Monte Carlo, etc.) the upper control arm on the rear may be shortened a maximum of 1.0” and the hole may be re-drilled.
 All four upper and lower rear control arms must be connected at all times EXCEPT as listed below in rule 16c.

-B) Camaro Cars Only: The third link must remain mounted in the stock OEM location on the rear-end.
-The minimum length of the third link must be 28.0” and must remain parallel with the driveshaft at all times.
-The third link must remain under the floor pan with the front mount remaining within the driveshaft tunnel.
+B) Camaro Cars Only: The third link must be mounted on top of the rearend, unless you are using factory set up (factory set up must remain mounted in the stock OEM location on the rearend and must have safety loop).
 Panhard bars must be stock length, permanently mounted (unable to adjust, and no visible adjustable holes) in factory location.

 C) Coil Spring Cars Only – May run a three-link suspension only by removing one of the rear upper control arms.

 14. BRAKES: The entire brake system must remain stock OEM “type”, within the stock dimensions, steel thickness, location and configurations as currently delivered OEM for that make, model and year of car unless specified below.

 a) Brake Rotors: Aftermarket steel rotors are permitted on the rear.
 Front rotors must be stock OEM style.

 b) Brake Calipers: OEM only brake caliper is permitted.
 Aftermarket brake pads are permitted.